 The Price of Cultural Transition

 University counseling services consistently fall short.
-Many institutions lack culturally trained counselors who understand international student pressures, and wait times stretch weeks.
+Many institutions lack culturally competent counselors who understand international student pressures, and wait times stretch weeks.
 Students from cultures where mental health carries stigma may avoid seeking help entirely.

 How Students Adapt and Cut Costs